eligosource/eventsourced/README.md

 ![Emitter](https://raw.github.com/eligosource/eventsourced/master/doc/images/stackabletraits-3.png)

 Where a `Receiver` modification allows actors to pattern-match against incoming events directly instead of whole event `Message`s, an [`Emitter`](http://eligosource.github.com/eventsourced/#org.eligosource.eventsourced.core.Emitter) introduces a corresponding simplification on the sending (outgoing) side.
-It allows actors to send (<i>emit</i>) events to channels without having to deal with whole event `Message`s.
+It allows actors to send (*emit*) events to channels without having to deal with whole event `Message`s.
 An emitter can also lookup channels by name.

     class MyActor extends Actor { this: Emitter => def receive = {